openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 getNROptionMode\(slotId: number, callback: AsyncCallback\<NROptionMode\>\): void

-Obtains the NR option mode.
+Obtains the NR option mode of the SIM card in the specified slot.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.